-We use Past Simple with actions that started and stopped in the past, i. e. they are completed:
+We use Past Simple with actions that started and stopped in the past, i.e. they were completed:

 I broke my leg

-This is the main difference between Past Simple and Continuous Line of Past Tenses
+This is the main difference between Past Simple and any tense from Continuous Line of Past Tenses

-She was doing her lessons (It’s unclear now if she did her lessons or not)
+She was doing her lessons (It’s not stated if she completed her lessons or not)

 She did her lessons (it’s clear now that she finished doing her lessons)

-They were going to the movies when we met them yesterday (it’s unclear if they went to the movies)
+They were going to the movies when we met them yesterday (it’s not stated if they finally went to the movies)

 You don’t really have to read the following unless you want to:

-If we use the negative form of this tense, it is still a completed action that just did not take place, i.e. the action didn’t start at all:
+Action in the negative form becomes inaction.
+If we use the negative form of this tense, it is still a completed inaction.

 They did not go to the movies.